Harry Taylor (1861-1928) was Springfield’s first African-American firefighter, but became better known as a Springfield police officer and detective.

 Taylor was assigned to running the fire department supply wagon.
 He was kept on the force when another Democrat, Marion Woodruff, was elected mayor in 1895, but was discharged, along with all the other Democratic firefighters, when Mayor Loren Wheeler, a Republican, took office in May 1897.

-Taylor agreed that blacks weren’t getting their due in return for voting GOP tickets.
-When Sangamon County Sheriff Edward Baxter fired his only (and possibly the county’s first) black deputy, Lincoln F. Todd, in 1895, Taylor wrote letters to both the Illinois State Journal and the Register.
-Taylor said he had no quarrel with the firing – Todd had engaged in a gun battle with his wife’s paramour, the newspapers said – but that Baxter should have hired another black deputy to replace Todd.
+Taylor agreed that African-Americans weren’t getting their due in return for voting GOP tickets.
+When Sangamon County Sheriff Edward Baxter fired his only (and possibly the county’s first) Black deputy, Lincoln F. Todd, in 1895, Taylor wrote letters to both the Illinois State Journal and the Register.
+Taylor said he had no quarrel with the firing – Todd had engaged in a gun battle with his wife’s paramour, the newspapers said – but that Baxter should have hired another Black deputy to replace Todd.
 The Journal, the Republican paper, printed only the portion directly involving Todd; the Register gleefully published the entire letter, including these statements: